verhas/javageci/DOCUGEN.md

 # Documentation Generation using SNIPPETS

+## DEPRECATED

+Docugen generator is discontinued.
+The same result can be reached using the Jamal macro processor that is

+* architecturally more fir for the purpose
+* has more features
+* can be extended easier.

-To use docugen generators, add the following maven dependency to your project:
+To (DO NOT) use docugen generators, add the following maven dependency to your project:

 ```xml
 <dependency>